 How Far is Death Valley from Las Vegas?

-Here’s our guide for doing Death Valley as a day trip from Las Vegas.
+This guide for doing Death Valley as a day trip from Las Vegas, explains the options and offers key stops.

 How Long is the Death Valley Road?